B-Bounded cohomology and applications: Preliminaries

-Throughout this section we assume $\B$ is multiplicative.
-Let $(X,w_X)$ and $(Y,w_Y)$ be a weighted simplicial sets.
+This Lemma suggests that any sort of K\"unneth Theorem in $\B$-bounded cohomology would hold only under very restrictive conditions.
+Nevertheless, the pairing operations used to prove it exist in the $\B$-bounded setting under minimal conditions.
+We consider them next, as they will be needed later on. .2in Let $(X,w_X)$ and $(Y,w_Y)$ be a weighted simplicial sets.
 Then their product $(X\times Y,w_X\times w_Y)$ is again a weighted simplicial set, where $X\times Y$ is equipped with diagonal simplicial structure.
 It follows from the definition of a weighted complex that the Alexander-Whitney map

 is uniformly bounded above in each dimension $n$ by a linear function of $n$.
-As a result, this chain map extends to a chain map\footnote{In general this map will \underbar{not} factor by the algebraic tensor product unless either $X$ or $Y$ is finite in each degree}
+As a result, when $\B$ is multiplicative this induces an exterior \underline{algebraic} tensor product on the cochain level